 - How do you create a healthy workplace?

 - Depression and anxiety can look different at work than in other situations.
 How can you recognize signs and symptoms?

 - How should bullying and harassment be addressed?

 - What about “acts of hostility” by people managers including ridiculing, giving the silent treatment, blaming, taking undue credit, and breaking promises?

-Register to join the live webinar on Wednesday, October 3 at 12:00 PM EDT for a dive deep into pressing topics from the reluctance of employees to self-report mental illness to gaps in management training, understanding and support.
+Listen to the webinar recording for a dive deep into pressing topics from the reluctance of employees to self-report mental illness to gaps in management training, understanding and support.
 Find out how to break the silence.

 About Norm Baillie-David | SVP of Engagement at TalentMap

 A recognized expert in workforce measurement and experiences, Norm Baillie-David, SVP of Engagement at TalentMap, works closely with clients to help them understand survey data to improve their workforce.
 Leveraging his research, strategy consulting, facilitation skills, and 30+ years of experience, Norm’s ability to tell a story with mounds of data give clients the needed direction and insight as to how to improve their workforce through a series of innovative workshops.
 Norm’s bilingualism and passion for workforce improvement have been a great asset in building and expanding TalentMap’s consulting business.
 When not en route to client meetings, Norm enjoys cooking, cycling, soccer, and getting his two teenage sons ready for life.

 About Paula Harrington | Director of Organizational Development at CAMH

 As director of organizational development at the Centre for Addiction and Mental Health, Paula Harrington oversaw the restructuring of a significant business unit within the organization in 2016.
 To work through the issues that arose, she facilitated a series of working sessions for the company’s leaders to come together and formulate the proper strategic responses.